 Some cultural practices can limit damage and applied chemical or biological controls may also be useful.
 However, control of Japanese beetle larvae in a yard will have very little, if any, effect on the number of Japanese beetle adults feeding on trees, shrubs and garden plants.
 The insect is highly mobile so that problems with adult beetles typically involve insects that have moved a considerable distance to invade your landscape.

 Larvae continue to feed until soil temperatures drop to about 60oF at which time the larvae move deeper in the soil where they remain through winter.
 All activity ceases when soil temperatures drop below 50oF.
 Activity resumes as soils warm in spring and, after a feeding period of about 4-6 weeks, the larvae form an earthen cell and pupate.
 A few weeks later the pupal stage is completed and the new adults emerge the following year.

 Spray Controls can Help

 In addition to hand-picking, adult Japanese beetles can be effectively controlled by use of sprayed insecticides which either kill and/or repel beetles.
-Bonide Eight or Captain Jacks’ Deadbug are particularly effective and may provide protection of plants for 2-3 weeks following a single application.
+Bonide Eight or Natural Guard Spinosad Soap are particularly effective and may provide protection of plants for 1-2 weeks following a single application.
 As with all pesticide applications, read the label and follow the directions carefully.
 Make your application in the evening, after the sun has gone down so as not to disturb the honeybees.

-Systemic insecticides such as Fertilome Tree & Shrub Drench may be applied to the soil around rose plants in June and early July for continued control for several weeks.
+Systemic insecticides such as Fertilome Tree & Shrub Drench may be applied to the soil around rose plants in early July and August for continued control for several weeks.

-Grub control insecticides are best applied to the lawn in May and June before eggs are laid and grubs begin to develop.
+Grub control insecticides like Hi-Yield Grub Free Zone are best applied to the lawn in July and August as eggs are being laid and grubs begin to develop.